-The Department's Cash Receipt Policy must be followed in order to be in compliance with Title 29 of the Delaware Code, Section 6103 (all receipts in excess of \$100 per day must be deposited daily).
-The date that applications/fees are received in the Division's financial management unit in the Department's administration building in Dover will be used and recorded for this purpose.
+DelDOT's Cash Receipt Policy must be followed in order to be in compliance with Title 29 of the Delaware Code, Section 6103 (all receipts in excess of \$100 per day must be deposited daily).
+The date that payments are received in the Division's financial management unit in DelDOT's administration building in Dover will be used and recorded for this purpose.